 Holly Primary School recognises the crucial role that Early Years education has to play in providing firm foundations upon which the rest of a child’s education is successfully based.
 Learning is introduced through structured, active and imaginative play.
 The development of language skills are vital to enable children to access the whole curriculum and so short focused times each day are dedicated to the teaching of speaking, listening, phonics, reading and early writing.
 We aim to develop in children a natural love of quality picture books, nursery rhymes and traditional tales.

-We base our topic themes around the seasons of the year and naturally occurring events.
 Our learning takes place both inside and outside in a wonderful outdoor environment which include a story garden with listening logs, fairy tree and post box, a wooded pond area which was created by Sir David Attenborough, a large mud kitchen and den building area, a small woodland library and an allotment and poly tunnel.
 These spaces allow children to explore nature in a physically hands on approach, which enables children to develop the skills, attitudes and understanding that will form the basis of lifelong learning and encourage them to become useful, active members of a diverse and constantly changing society.

-Nursery – Progression of Skills Information
+Progression of Skills Information

 We follow the Foundation Stage Curriculum which covers seven areas of learning: